andreyorst/SimpleSnippets.vim/README.md

 ## Why do I even may want to use it?

 You probably won't!
-I understand this, because I've developed it for myself.
+I understand this, because I've developed it for myself in first place, and I can obey these restrictions and limitatuons because I need simple snippets and fast plugin for them.
 I know that having an advanced, full-featured, complex solution is great, because of powers, that you gain form it.
 However often too powerful tool need a powerful hardware to run smoothly.
 If you feel that other snippet solutions are making your Vim slow,